MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 - Use Windows Update or Windows Update for Business for maintaining the latest drivers and firmware.
 For more information, see [Deploy Updates using Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb).
 - For more information about deploying and managing updates on Surface devices, see [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md).
-- Note that Windows Server Update Services (WSUS) does not support the ability to deliver drivers and firmware to Surface Pro X.
+- Note that Windows Server Update Services (WSUS) does not support delivery of drivers and firmware to Surface Pro X.

 ## Running apps on Surface Pro X